-December 12 is National Poinsettia Day, the day Americans honor the plant that has become a symbol of the holiday season.
+In the United States, December 12 marks National Poinsettia Day, a time to honor a plant that has become symbolic of the holiday season.
 And while not everyone’s a fan, it’s hard not to marvel at the species’ growing popularity.
-Poinsettias have come a long way since they were first introduced to the United States by Joel Roberts Poinsett.
+Poinsettias have come a long way since they were first introduced to the U.S. by Joel Roberts Poinsett.
 Back then, they were celebrated for their brilliant red color.
-These days, they come in every shade of white, pink, orange and even blue.
+These days, poinsettia hybrids come in every shade of white, pink, orange and even blue.

-While they are now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to Mexico.
-In their natural habitat, they thrive in the moist, humid environments of the tropical forest.
-Unlike today’s compact varieties, though, native poinsettias are sprawling and vine-like.
-And they often develop into a small tree or shrub.
+Today they may be commonplace in the U.S., but poinsettias (Euphorbia pulcherrima) were born in Mexico.
+In their natural habitat, they prefer the moist, humid environments of the tropical forest.
+Unlike today’s compact varieties, native poinsettias tend to be sprawling and vine-like.
+And they often develop into small trees or shrubs.

 Wild poinsettia, Euphorbia pulcherrima